The Nut Problem

 Only twenty years ago, peanuts and tree nuts were a ubiquitous part of everyday kid life.
-Almost every child brought a peanut butter and jelly sandwich to school for lunch and ate it in the cafeteria.
 Since then, peanut and tree nut allergies are up over 400% and are the most prevalent and fastest-growing food allergy.
 Even worse, they are the most dangerous and among the least likely to be outgrown in adolescence.

-Second, each patient has their own unique sensitivity to nuts, with all patients susceptible to a life-threatening reaction called Anaphylaxis.
-This means that even if the allergy manifests itself in a certain patient 999 times as an annoying but benign rash, that patient could still have an anaphylactic response on the next exposure.
-This random-occurrence nature of anaphylaxis is why the protocol is for every person with these allergies to have a prescription for an EpiPen, and to know how to use it or a similar device.
-Sitting with a doctor learning how to use an epi-pen is a scary and surreal experience that millions of families have gone through.
+Each patient has their own unique sensitivity to nuts, with all patients susceptible to a life-threatening reaction called Anaphylaxis.
+Due to the unpredictable nature of allergic reactions, a certain patient’s reaction could manifest 999 times as an annoying but benign rash, that patient could still have an anaphylactic response on the next exposure.